pwnfoo/NTLMRecon/README.md

 # NTLMRecon

-> Note that the tool is still under development.
-Things may break anytime - hence, beta!

 A fast and flexible NTLM reconnaissance tool without external dependencies.
 Useful to find out information about NTLM endpoints when working with a large set of potential IP addresses and domains.